How Timber Is Measured: A Practical Guide for Buyers and Builders

 Nominal vs Actual Timber Sizes

 Timber is often described using nominal sizes, which are larger than the final, finished dimensions.
 This historical practice dates back to when timber was sold rough-sawn and finished on-site.
+A "2x4" was once genuinely close to 2 inches by 4 inches when it was still green and rough from the sawmill.
+Drying and planing changed that, and the name just stuck.

 | Nominal Size (inches) | Actual Size (inches) | Actual Size (mm) |